 Zalto “Denk’art” Universal Glass ($59)

 When you watch the video, you’ll note I was very skeptical of this glass because it comes with so much hype.
 That said, I was truly impressed with Zalto, especially for what it does with red wines.

 Why: I felt compelled to choose Zalto because it delivered the sauciest fruit flavors, while still maintaining a balanced palate.
 Since so many wine connoisseurs prefer red wines, I think the fruit-focus in this glass is highly desirable.

 Over performs for the price.

-Why: What I liked about this glass was how it delivers flavors in a sequential manner.
+Why: What I liked about this glass was how it sequentially delivers flavors.
 This trait makes Gabriel-Glas glass fantastic for blind tasting and for improving your palate.
-The fruit delivery was equal to Zalto, but more fresh in style.
+The fruit delivery was equal to Zalto but more fresh in style.